Kahanee/Toxic-Comment-Detection/README.md

 ### Data Preparation:

-- [Vectorization][df1] process: To represent the textual data numerically, vectorization techniques have been applied.
+- [Vectorization] process: To represent the textual data numerically, vectorization techniques have been applied.
 This process involves converting the tokens or words into numerical vectors that capture their semantic meaning.
 Common approaches include one-hot encoding and word embeddings.
 ![Image](https://imgur.com/8QnJdYj.jpg)
-- [Sequential Model][df1]: The deep learning model implemented in this project follows a sequential architecture.
+- [Sequential Model]: The deep learning model implemented in this project follows a sequential architecture.
 A sequential model consists of a linear stack of layers, where each layer communicates directly with the adjacent layers.
 This architecture allows for the capture of complex patterns and dependencies within the text data.
 - ![Image](https://imgur.com/z246rEI.jpg)

 ### Model Architecture: